-In contrast to non-hazardous waste, hazardous waste is directly harmful to human health and the environment.
+Hazardous waste is directly harmful to human health and the environment.
 Household hazardous waste may include cleaning supplies, furniture polish, fertilizers, motor oil, paint supplies, nail polish remover, lighter fluid, and other chemicals.
 Industrial sites often produce hazardous waste as well.
-In the Hovensa watershed, shipyards, manufacturing companies, boat repair, and automobile shops may use hazardous waste such as grease and gasoline toxic to the stormwater system, and improper handling and storage of these wastes can pose a significant risk to human health and wildlife habitat.
+Boat or vehicle repair may require hazardous waste such as grease and gasoline that are toxic.
+Improper handling and storage of these wastes can pose a significant risk to human health and wildlife habitat.